-Our principal sources of liquidity have been the net payments received from global customers using our software and services, proceeds from our initial public and follow-on offerings, and prior to the initial public offering, periodic draws on our credit facilities.
-At June 30, 2018, we had cash and cash equivalents totaling \$199.2 million and net accounts receivable of \$73.8 million.
+Our principal sources of liquidity have been the net payments received from global customers using our software and services as well as our periodic draws on our credit facilities.
 We believe that funds generated from operations, with cash and cash equivalents and the amounts available to us to borrow under our credit facility will be sufficient to meet our anticipated cash needs for at least the next 12 months.